holy trinity church

 Town of St Andrews

-The church is bounded on all four sides by streets of the town (South Street to the South, Church Street to the East, and Church Square to the North and West), but has a small amount of garden space around it, which is well kept by the congregation.
+The church is bounded on all four sides by streets of the town (South Street to the South, Church Street to the East, Logie’s Lane to the West and Church Square to the North), but has a small amount of garden space around it, which is well kept by the congregation.
 The floral displays each year are appreciated by locals and visitors alike.

 There are numerous features of historic and artistic interest within Holy Trinity including the Stained-Glass windows, the Sharp Aisle, the pulpit, the Carillon, and the organ (to name just a few).